Ssslakter/Ssslakter/README.md

 ### Hello there! 👋
 I'm @Ssslakter, this is my nickname in a world wide web.

-If you're interested in working together on generative AI research, feel free to connect with me via [Telegram](https://t.me/ssslakter) or check out my [Twitter](https://twitter.com/ssslakter) for collaboration opportunities.
+Currently navigating university life, have a big interest in AI and generative models.
+Open to collaborating on exciting AI projects, so if you have ideas, let's discuss!🚀

-Currently navigating university life, I have a keen interest in AI, particularly generative models, especially diffusion-based.
-Open to collaborating on any AI projects, so if you have ideas, let's discuss!🚀
+If you want to collab feel free to connect with me via [Telegram](https://t.me/ssslakter) or check out my [Twitter](https://twitter.com/ssslakter).

 <!---
 Ssslakter/Ssslakter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.